 - The results will only be as reliable as the data you provide.

 - You will need to answer some basic questions about your parents' financial situation so it might be helpful to have recent tax forms or pay stubs on hand before you begin.

 - Completing the calculator should take no more than 20 minutes of your time.

 - The net price calculator will only give you an estimate of your net price and financial aid eligibility.
 This is not a commitment for financial aid and does not guarantee any financial aid will be provided by the university.
 The financial aid office has the final word on your financial aid award, after collecting official forms and tax information from you and your family.

-- You must complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 of the year you plan to attend college.
+- You must complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 of the year prior to attending college.